 - Nerve and or muscle imaging (echography or magnetic resonance)

 - A nerve and/or muscle biopsy may confirm the diagnosis and be performed in selected cases

 - Genetic testing is available for most forms of the disease

 - Other blood tests such as measuring of the muscle enzyme (CK) or lumbar puncture for cerebrospinal fluid analysis in rare, selected cases

 CMT Treatment & Therapy

-Although there is no cure for CMT, physical therapy, occupational therapy and moderate physical activity may help maintain muscle strength and endurance.
-Lightweight lower leg braces, special shoes or shoe inserts can help prevent ankle sprains and maximize independence.
-Surgery may be suggested to correct foot deformities.
+Although currently there is no cure for CMT, physical therapy, occupational therapy, and moderate physical activity may help maintain muscle strength and endurance.
+Lightweight lower leg braces, special shoes or shoe inserts can ameliorate gait, prevent ankle sprains and maximize independence.
+Surgery may be used to correct foot deformities in some patients.

-- Take safety measures to compensate for loss of sensation
+- Shoe inserts can also compensate for loss of sensation

 A Story of Hope: